Get in Touch

 • Erasing an entire hard disk

-• Erasing unused area of a hard disk
+• Erasing unused areas of a hard disk

 • Undeleting deleted but still open files